chipsalliance/f4pga-xc7-bram-patch/README.md

 This program runs `checkTheBits.py` on all the designs in a directory.
 It assumes a particular file naming convention.
 See the code.
 Its behavior is controlled by command line options for verbosity, etc.

+# The fasm2init.py Program
+This program uses `bitMapping.py` to get the mappings for a memory and then uses it to reconstruct an `init/init.mem` file from a corresponding FASM file.

+# The bits2init.py Program (to be completed)
+This program uses `bitMapping.py` to get the mappings for a memory and then uses it to reconstruct an `init/init.mem` file from a bitstream file.

 ## More Info
 Read the `The_Algorithm.md` file in this repo for more information on how memories are mapped to BRAMs and how the `bitMapping.py` program operates.